aquasecurity/trivy-operator/CONTRIBUTING.md

 ### Build the Catalog Image

-The Starboard Operator metadata is formatted in *packagemanifest* layout, so you need to place it in the directory structure of the [community-operators] repository.
+The Trivy Operator metadata is formatted in *packagemanifest* layout, so you need to place it in the directory structure of the [community-operators] repository.

 ```